Fy-nite/furnet/readme.md

 ## API Documentation

-FurNet integrates with the FUR API.
+PurrNet integrates with the Purr API.
 For more details on available endpoints, refer to [api.md](api.md).

 ## Package Configuration

-FurNet uses `furconfig.json` files to define package metadata.
-For detailed specifications, see [furconfig.md](furconfig.md).
+PurrNet uses `Purrconfig.json` files to define package metadata.
+For detailed specifications, see [Purrconfig.md](Purrconfig.md).

 ## Contributing